abhi-ingle/Cyber-Info-Webscrapper/README.md

 ## WORKING OF THE BOT

-### 0)Help Menu: Displays the commands which can be executed on the bot
+#### Help Menu: Displays the commands which can be executed on the bot

 ## Following data can be scraped using Cyber Info: